S-1110-SFP Media and Rate Converter

-Perle's line of feature rich 10/100/1000 SFP Media Converters transparently connects copper to SFP for multimode or single mode fiber.
-Our 10/100/1000 Ethernet to Fiber Converters provide an economical path to extend the distance of an existing network, the life of non-fiber based equipment, or the distance between two devices.
+The S-1110 SFP Media and Rate Converter transparently connects copper to SFP for multimode or single mode fiber.
+It also automatically detects if the copper port speed is 10Mbps, 100Mbps, or 1G and does a rate conversion to 100Mbps or 1G if the fiber SFP speed is different.
+This 10/100/1000 Ethernet to Fiber Converter provides an economical path to extend the distance of an existing network, the life of non-fiber based equipment, or the distance between two devices.
 The pluggable fiber optics port allows for flexible network configurations using SFP transceivers supplied by Perle, Cisco or other manufacturers of MSA compliant SFPs.
-S-1110 SFP Media Converters are also available with support for Extended Temperature ranges.

 Network Administrators can "see-everything" with Perle's advanced features such as Auto-Negotiation, Auto-MDIX, Link Pass-Through, Fiber Fault Alert, and Loopback.
 This allows for more efficient troubleshooting and less on-site maintenance.
 These cost and time saving features, along with a lifetime warranty and free worldwide technical support, make Perle's 10/100/1000 SFP Media Converters the smart choice for IT professionals.